 Canceling Private Mortgage Insurance

-Keep a running total of your principal payments.
-Also keep track of how much other homes are purchased for in your neighborhood.
-You've been paying mostly interest if you closed your loan fewer than 5 years ago, so your principal probably hasn't gone down much.
+Study your statements often.
+You'll want to be aware of the prices of the homes that are selling around you.
+You've been paying mostly interest if your mortgage loan closed fewer than 5 years ago, so your principal probably hasn't gone down much.

-As soon as your equity has risen to the magic number of twenty percent, you are not far away from getting rid of your PMI payments, for the life of your loan.
-You will need to call your lender to let them know that you want to cancel PMI.
-Your lender will request proof that your equity is at 20 percent or above.
-Usually lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for PMI cancellation.
+Once your equity has risen to the magic number of twenty percent, you are close to stopping your PMI payments, for the life of your loan.
+You will need to contact the lender to alert them that you wish to cancel PMI.
+Next, you will be asked to verify that you have at least 20 percent equity.
+You can get documentation of your home's equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.

 Got a Question?